paulc4/mvc-exceptions/blog.md

 If it sees JSP and/or Thymeleaf, it sets up these view-layers.

 Spring MVC offers no default (fall-back) error page out-of-the-box.
-The most common way to set a default error page has always been the <code>SimpleMappingExceptionResolver</code> (since Spring V1 in fact).
+The most common way to set a default error page has always been the `SimpleMappingExceptionResolver` (since Spring V1 in fact).
 However Spring Boot also provides for a fallback error-handling page.

 At start-up, Spring Boot tries to find a mapping for `/error`. (in the demo application this corresponds